Human Development Degree

 This course will acquaint students with policies, programs, and projects that may apply to their current or future career.
 Evaluation techniques to assess these programs will also be taught.

-This course focuses on cognitive processes at every age and stage.
+This course focuses on cognitive processes at every age and stage, from birth to old age.
 The brain is an amazing thing and each age group can process at different levels.
+This course will help you understand and work with different human developmental levels.

 Applied Multivariate Statistics